cjungmann/bash_patterns/README_keypress.md

 [Main README](README.md)

-This script includes a function, *get_keypress*, followed by some examples of strings that can be used to interpret the return value of *get_keypress*.
+After a very simple example, the *get_yes_or_no* function that waits for a single keypress, this script also includes a function, *get_keypress*, followed by some examples of strings that can be used to interpret the return value of *get_keypress*.
 The benefit of this function is that it can return a multi-character string as the appropriate representation of a keystroke.

 The *get_keypress* function takes advantage of *read* features: